How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 1. Never lose your temper when dealing with locals

 Filipinos have a lot of admirable qualities—but punctuality is not one of them.
 Expect that your flights will be delayed, the food will be served late, the tour won’t start on time, and so on.
-In fact, we have a label for this tardiness habit: Filipino Time.
+We have a label for this tardiness habit: Filipino Time.

-Lashing out at the flight attendants, waiters, or tour guides won’t make the situation any better.
-You’ll just end up wasting your time and energy.
-Worse, you might just become the next viral sensation on social media, like the Chinese tourist who assaulted a cop9 in a train station.
+Lashing out at the flight attendants, waiters, or tour guides won’t improve the situation.
+You’ll end up wasting your time and energy.
+Worse, you might become the next viral sensation on social media, like the Chinese tourist who assaulted a cop13 in a train station.

-When dealing with locals on your Philippine trip, try to be more patient, calm, and diplomatic.
+Be more patient, calm, and diplomatic when dealing with locals on your Philippine trip.
 You might get better service that way.

 2. Pack light and loose clothing